 Each Certificate includes a unique serial number.
-Optional subfields in the subject of an SSL Certificate must either contain information verified by DigiCert or be left empty.
-SSL/TLS Server Certificates cannot contain metadata such as '.', '-' and '' characters or and/or any other indication that the value/field is absent, incomplete, or not applicable.
-For CABF requirements as listed in section 1.1 DigiCert has a process that limits information in OU fields from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless DigiCert has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.
+Optional subfields in the subject of any publicCertificate must either contain information verified by DigiCert or be left empty.
+SSL/TLS and S/MIME Certificates cannot contain metadata such as '.', '-' and ' ' characters or and/or any other indication that the value/field is absent, incomplete, or not applicable.

+For CAB Forum requirements as listed in section 1.1 DigiCert has a process that limits information in OU fields from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless DigiCert has verified this information in accordance with section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:localityName, and subject:countryName attributes, also verified in accordance